JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 ---

-We are going to read Temperature and Humidity data from the DHT11 sensor, save it into an InfluxDB (*say Hi to time-series DBs*) and display the output in Grafana (*Because terminal is great, but we want to make a cool end to end project*).
+We are going to read Temperature and Humidity data from the DHT11 sensor, save it into an InfluxDB (*say Hi to time-series DBs*).
+With that, you can feed the information to Home Assistant and let go your imagination.

-And docker as well?
-Yes, let's put everything together and create a reliable Stack that we can share across any other RPi and forget about dependencies.
+All of this with docker as well?
+Yes, let's put everything together and create a **[reliable Stack]()** that we can share across any other RPi and forget about dependencies.
 Lets get to works.

 ## Before Starting